iqbal-lab-org/gramtools/README.md

 Infering a reference genome from a population takes two steps:
 1) Generate a graph from population genetic variants (VCF) and a generic reference.
-2) Infer a reference genome from the graph by analysing read coverage.
+2) Infer a reference genome from the graph by analysing read coverage with exact matching.

 ### Build graph